 Lake Francis Case Smallmouth Bass

 Lake Francis Case Smallmouth Bass Regulations: Daily limit of 5 fish and possession limit of 10.
-There are currently no length restrictions for smallmouth bass on LFC.
+There are no length restrictions for smallmouth bass on Lake Francis Case.

 Smallmouth bass are found throughout Lake Francis Case with the best fishing usually found in the middle and lower portions of the reservoir.
 However, good shore fishing opportunities exist in the upper reservoir in May and June.
 Boat anglers often focus on rip-rap areas below Big Bend Dam or near Chamberlain; rocky areas and bays around Snake, Platte, and Pease Creeks; numerous bays around the North Point area; and the face of Ft.
 Randall Dam.Â During early summer smallmouth bass can also be found on mudflats in and around stumps searching for shad.